How to Calculate Cash Flow (Formula & Examples)

 Using Accounting Software

 While calculating cash flow by hand is great, accounting software can help you keep a closer eye on where money is coming from and going to.
-For instance, these programs can create invoices and track outstanding ones.
-They can also automatically break down expenses compared to actual cash brought in each month.
+Accounting programs can create invoices and track outstanding ones; they can also automatically break down expenses compared to actual cash brought in each month.

 Hiring a Bookkeeper

 A bookkeeper or accountant can bring to this the human touch that accounting software can’t.
-For instance, this professional can analyze the information, then break down the data into layman’s terms.
+For instance, they can analyze the information, then break down the data into layman’s terms.

 Small companies may not want or be able to invest in a full-time staff member, but some people do this on a part-time, freelance, or contract basis.